Wednesday, 21 April 2010

 Next on the list is FOOD!!

-la Victoria 9 is a definite MUST!
+Nothing is better then having tapas in the country where tapas originated from.
+First on the list is Alumbrah, located on calle de la Victoria 9 is a definite MUST!
 Order the mix platter of jamon (spanish ham), chorizo (spanish sausage), paella and the abondigas (spanish meatballs).
 I have also been told by an insider that jamon is like prosciutto, only 100 times better, I second that!!
 One last thing, if you ever come across LOMO DE BUEY on the menu, do not say no!!! it is beef tenderloin cooked to perfection.

 If you're after a more intimate setting then head on over to Bazaar restaurant, C/Libertad, 21.
 The prices are affordable at 10E and under per meal, where the warm chocolate cake for dessert is too good to pass up!